 From day-to-day life to busting common myths and recounting my own experiences, here’s what to expect from a career in management consultancy.

-People consider management consultancy as one of the most desired careers in the minds of graduating MBA students.
+Graduating MBA students consider a career in management consultancy as one of the most desired.
 However, management consultancy (focused towards business strategy) is actually a very small industry.
 There are only a handful companies who really do this work.

 In my view, management consultancy can be defined as strategy development for top management for new or existing businesses with the help of industry specific subject matter experts and on-ground research.